Lab 4: Data Wrangling I

 Getting Started

-Use this link to go to the R for Bio Data Science RStudio Cloud Server
+Then, once again go to the R for Bio Data Science RStudio Cloud Server

 First things first: